faizanakram99/IXR_Library/README.md

 # Incutio XML-RPC library (IXR)

-**Note**: _This is a fully backward compatible, PHP 7 compatible, [psr-4](https://www.php-fig.org/psr/psr-4/) compliant fork of the original Incutio XML-RPC library (IXR) SVN repo hosted on <https://code.google.com/p/php-ixr/>.
-All classes of this package are added to global namespace (just for backward compatibility).
-You can easily replace original IXR_Library with this package with no changes to your code (except removing `require 'IXR_Library.php'` as classes will be autoloaded with composer)._
+Fully backward compatible, PHP 7 compatible, [psr-4](https://www.php-fig.org/psr/psr-4/) compliant fork of the original Incutio XML-RPC library (IXR) SVN repo hosted on <https://code.google.com/p/php-ixr/>

+**Note**: All classes of this package are added to global namespace (just for backward compatibility).
+You can easily replace original IXR_Library with this package with no changes to your code (except removing `require 'IXR_Library.php'` as classes will be autoloaded with composer).
+For proper namespaced package please use https://github.com/kissifrot/php-ixr

 All credits go to Incutio.